AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-conditions/delete-custom-conditions.md

 product-area: system-administration
 navigation-topic: create-and-manage-custom-conditions
 title: Delete a custom condition
-description: You must have the following to perform the steps in this article:
+description: You must have the following access to perform the steps in this article:
 ---

 # Delete a custom condition

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 ## Access requirements

-You must have the following to perform the steps in this article:
+You must have the following access to perform the steps in this article:

 <table cellspacing="0">
  <col>